Optimal Initialization Strategies for Range-Only Trajectory Estimation: Experiments

 The parameters for the 2D dynamic initialization are as follows.
 We consider $N_a = 3$ anchors, $N_l = 2$ tags, $N_r = 12$ range measurements, $t_v = 1.1\,\si{\second}$, and $\Delta t_r = 0.1\,\si{\second}$.
 The lever-arm configuration is the same as in the previous case.
 Results from 100 simulation experiments are shown in ~Figure \ref{fig:dynamic_sim_2d}.
 In this case, the position and rotation errors are calculated using all the poses in the robot trajectory, which captures any errors associated with the estimated velocity.
 Similarly to static initialization, the proposed method can estimate the trajectory reliably as indicated by a tighter distribution.
 The local solver is more susceptible to local minima in this case, potentially due to the sparse nature of the problem as there is a single range measurement at each time step.
 The distribution of dominant eigenvalue ratios is still relatively large, ${f_{\rm{eig}}(\mathbf{X}) \geq 5}$, with moderate measurement noise.
 We still consider it adequate to claim we have rank-1 solutions.

 For 2.5D dynamic initialization, we consider $N_a = 4$ anchors and $N_l = 2$ tags.
 The rest of the parameters are identical to the previous case.
 Qualitative results showing estimated trajectories with $\sigma_r = 1\,\si{cm}$ from two such experiments are presented in Figure \ref{fig:dynamic_sim_3d}.
 The local solver is particularly susceptible to poor initializations in this case, while the proposed approach recovers the initial trajectory reliably.
-Additional results from simulation with $\sigma_r = 5\,\si{cm}$ are provided in the supplementary material\footnoteref{supp_mat}.
+Additional result from simulation with $\sigma_r = 5\,\si{cm}$ is provided in Appendix \ref{appn:dyn_25d_eig_sim}.

-The average time required by the SDP optimizer for different initialization strategies is presented in Table \ref{tab:avg_solv_time}.
+The average time required by the SDP optimizer and the local solver for different initialization methods is presented in Table \ref{tab:avg_solv_time}.
 The time taken for 2.5D dynamic initialization is on the higher end due to the additional redundant constraints.
-However, 2.5D dynamic initialization can still be used to perform delayed initialization of local solvers where older states are initialized followed by an application of a forward motion model until the current time step, which is generally inexpensive.
+However, 2.5D dynamic initialization can still be used to perform delayed initialization of local solvers where older states are initialized followed by an application of a forward motion model until the current time step.